 Though there are no official drug consumption rooms in the UK, until the 1970s there were informal, ad hoc facilities including the ‘fixing rooms’ of London’s Hungerford and Community Drug Projects, and Blenheim in west London which had a toilet where people routinely injected.
 These stopped running primarily due to the knock-on effects of people using barbiturates, a sedative which can result in ‘drunken’ behaviour.
 The increased risk of overdose, and aggressive, chaotic and violent behaviour, meant that staff felt unable to support users safely and felt disillusioned at the facilities becoming ‘crash pads’ for people turning up already stoned.

 The first officially approved supervised consumption room opened in Basle, Switzerland in 1986.
 Rooms were introduced in Germany and the Netherlands in the 1990s, and in Spain, Australia and Canada in the early 2000s.
 As of February 2016, there were: 31 facilities in 25 cities in the Netherlands; 24 in 15 cities in Germany; 12 in three cities in Spain; one in Norway and one in Luxembourg (with both countries planning to open second facilities in 2016); five in three cities in Denmark; and 12 in eight cities in Switzerland map.
-Outside Europe there are two facilities in Vancouver, Canada and one medically supervised injecting centre in Sydney, Australia.
+Outside Europe there is one facility in Sydney, Australia and one in Vancouver, Canada.

 Today’s drug consumption rooms tackle the harms associated with injecting, but some also host clients who smoke crack cocaine, heroin or other drugs.
 The latter are found across the Netherlands, and in increasing numbers across Germany and Switzerland.
 Most rooms are integrated into existing, easy-access (or ‘low threshold’) services, for example for drug users or homeless people.
 Their ‘survival-orientated’ services include food, clothing and showers, needle exchange, counselling, and activity programmes.
 Less common are facilities exclusively for drug consumption room users, which offer a narrower range of services directly related to supervised consumption (1,2).
 Spain, Germany and Denmark have mobile facilities offering a more flexible service (ie, going where the users are) but with limited capacity.